Iraqi Union of Accountants and Auditors

-These changes can be accessed using the?IESBA eCode and IUAA is encouraged to raise awareness of the changes among its membership and update training workshops to ensure that its members are sufficiently prepared for the application of the standards once they become effective.
+The 2021 Handbook of the International Code of Ethics for Professional Accountants?is now in effect.
+It can be accessed using the?IESBA eCode and IUAA is encouraged to raise awareness of the changes among its membership and update training workshops to ensure that its members are sufficiently prepared for the application of the standards.
 Lastly, IUAA should consider preparing members for the upcoming revisions that will become effective in December 2022 pertaining to the objectivity of an engagement quality reviewer (EQR) and other appropriate reviewers, the revised non-assurance services, and fee-related provisions.

 SMO 5: International Public Sector Accounting Standards